mramshaw/Alexa-Stuff/README.md

 For techies and tech companies, the ability to be able to do something has usually out-weighed ethical considerations.

-[This has been a long-term thing, with science and technology generally out-pacing legal and ethical considerations.]
+[This has been a long-term trend, with science and technology generally out-pacing legal and ethical considerations.
+ However, legislation can be relied upon to eventually catch up to technology.
+Rather than having to expensively retrofit privacy safeguards into an existing product strategy, it behooves innovators to behave proactively and consider legal and ethical concerns from the outset.
+This can be an effective differentation strategy, and very possibly an effective means of securing a competitive advantage.
+The end result might very possibly be a corporate privacy policy.]

 For those interested in such things, the contrasting ethical frameworks are [Deontology](http://en.wikipedia.org/wiki/Deontological_ethics) and [Utilitarianism](http://en.wikipedia.org/wiki/Utilitarianism).
 Deontology is the idea that an action is either